Rome Didn't Fall in A Day.

 There is a widespread feeling that the American economy is broken.
 Data shows that the percentage of families living paycheck to paycheck has risen from around 30% in the late 1990s to 50% to 60% today.
 Rising costs and stagnant wages have lowered the standard of living for working families, even as per-capita GDP has reached new records in a linear ascent.
 In many aspects of society, we are acting as if we are impoverished instead of wealthy.
 Both federal and state government agencies have laid off workers, services are impaired, maintenance of infrastructure is declining, homelessness is rising, etc. What is wrong?

-Ezra Klein and Derek Thompson recently wrote the book “Abundance”, published in 2025 to address issues with the broken economy.
+Ezra Klein and Derek Thompson recently wrote the book “Abundance” to address issues with the broken economy.
 The book expresses the core ideas of supply-side progressivism, a movement originating in about 2010 and building momentum until today.
 There's a Wikipedia Page for supply-side progressivism; check it out.

 The term “Abundance” is now being widely used by Democratic candidates for Congress, though I suspect few of them have actually read the book.
 “Abundance” may become the main campaign theme for the 2026 mid-term elections, particularly for centrist Democrats.
 Abundance seems an odd choice as the unifying rallying cry for Democrats – because the main message is a confession that Republicans were right when they said that government regulations were strangling the economy.